Install PyTorch on GPU nodes¶

-Creating an environment for TensorFlow on a GPU node¶
+Creating an environment on a GPU node¶

-# load a specific gpu module (one that you plan to use)
+Load a specific GPU module (one that you plan to use)

-# request an interactive session, which allows the package installer to see the GPU hardware
+Request an interactive session, which allows the package installer to see the GPU hardware.

-# confirm that the GPU is correctly detected
+Confirm that the GPU is correctly detected

 Note